quartzsite/bardslog/content/1587-10-22-born-again.md

 ---
 title: "Born Again in Steel"
-date: 1587-10-22
+date: "1587-10-22"
+slug: "born-again-in-steel"
-place: "Road out of the City"
+place: "Road out of Mulecrest"
-mood: "Reborn"
+mood: "reborn, steady"
-lesson: "A new path begins where an old one shatters"
+arc: "Road to Maraisbourg"
+chronology:
+  index: 3
+  prev: "1587-10-21-the-scuffle-at-the-smoky-hearth"
+  next: "1587-10-23-setting-out-to-seek-the-masters"
+tags: ["waster", "resolve", "journey", "measure", "practice"]
+factions: ["Free Cities"]
+voices: ["Silence", "Wind"]
+foreshadow:
+  - "First bruises from a waster teach the cut to come"
+  - "A hermit’s clearing waits beyond the river road"
+  - "Old red towers along the way hum with new use"
 ---

+# Born Again in Steel
+**1587-10-22**
+*Road out of Mulecrest*

-My lute is cracked along its rim, but my spirit has never been more whole.
-After the scuffle at the Smoky Hearth I spent the night staring at the splinter in the instrument's soundboard and thinking of the look in the dockhand’s eyes when I parried his blade.
-I felt something I had not felt since my youth: purpose.
+The lute is cracked along the rim.
+It will sing still, but not the same.
+I held the splinter to the light and thought of the dockhand’s eyes when the knife missed.
+Purpose returned like breath after a plunge.

-This morning I traded the last of my coin for a wooden waster at a smith’s stall.
-It is a simple length of oak cut to resemble a sword, weighted and balanced but blunt.
-It is heavier than the lute, but it sits in my hand with the promise of possibilities.
-As I left the city gates, the dawn fog over the river seemed to part as if making way.

-For so long I believed that songs were my only gift.
-Now I see that learning to fight is not a betrayal of who I am but an extension of it.
-The old songs speak of heroes who were poets and warriors both.
-If I am to survive and to be heard, I must learn to let my body tell its own stories.
-Today I begin again, born not of blood but of will.
+At the smith’s cart I bought a waster.
+Oak, blunt, balanced, honest.
+It sits in my hand like a promise.
+The first cuts are clumsy.
+The shoulders complain.
+The road answers with dust.

+I walked past the gates at dawn.
+Fog held the fields and the river kept its own time.
+I counted steps and set the blade moving with them.
+Down from the shoulder.
+Recover.
+Guard.
+Again.
+The rhythm takes.
+The mind quiets.

+Songs were my trade.
+They remain.
+But the body needs a new verse and it will be written in practice.
+If I am to be heard, I must first learn to listen to weight and line.
+Today I begin.

+{{< lutebox pool="letters" title="Open a Letter from the Road" hint="A wooden blade is a teacher that bruises true." cooldown="0" >}}